-This beautiful BEW (blue eyed white) breed is recognised by the BRC (British Rabbit Council) but not the ARBA, (American Rabbit Breeders Association).
+This beautiful BEW (blue-eyed white) breed is recognized by the BRC (British Rabbit Council) but not the ARBA, (American Rabbit Breeders Association).

 Type & Conformation….20

 The Hulstlander rabbit owes its name to the district of Hulstlander in the Province of Overijssel, Netherlands, where their creator, Mr. de Graaf lived.
 With an interest in the inheritance of certain characteristics of the blue-eyed Vienna rabbit, in 1977 he started by cross-breeding a blue-eyed white Netherland Dwarf, with a small white Vienna.

 Failing to breed any kits on his first attempt using the blue-eyed white Netherland Dwarfs, Mr. de Graaf tried mating a larger German ruby eyed white Netherland Dwarf, (known as Hermelin in Germany) with a small White Vienna.
 He was successful with this attempt, producing kits in a variety of colors.
 But to get the blue-eyed rabbits he was looking for, he then mated the youngsters to each other and then to the blue-eyed white Dwarfs from the Netherlands.